-Pentatonic scales, as the name itself implies, are 5 note scales, and this guide is going to focus on the major pentatonic scale.
+Pentatonic scales, as the name itself implies, are 5 note scales, and this guide is going to focus on the major pentatonic scales.

 You’ll learn about the intervals that make up this scale, how to play it on the guitar, and other important aspects that you should keep in mind when using it.

-The C Major pentatonic scale will be used throughout this guide as an example, but all of the information you’ll obtain is applicable to any other key, you just need to change your root note and position on the fretboard of your guitar.
+The C Major pentatonic scale will be used throughout this KillerGuitarRigs Guide as an example, but all of the information you’ll obtain is applicable to any other key, you just need to change the root note and position on the fretboard of your guitar.